 Note: for Spotify to save music to an external SD card, the only requirement is that the remaining storage space in the SD card must be more than the phone’s internal storage.
 For example, if your SD card only has 4GB of space left and your phone’s internal storage has 5GB, Spotify will still save the offline music to your phone’s internal storage.

-1. First, you have to clear all cache and offline music from your phone’s internal storage.
-To do that, open the Spotify app on your Android phone and go to its Settings page.
-(Tap on the cog icon at the bottom of the page).
+First, you have to clear all cached and offline music from your phone’s internal storage.
+To do that, open the Spotify app on your Android phone and tap the cog icon.
+This will launch Spotify’s Settings page.

-2. Scroll all the way down to the end.
-You should see the option “Delete cache and saved data.”
-Tap on it and select OK to delete all cache and saved data from the phone’s internal storage.
-This will also log you out of Spotify.
+Scroll all the way to the bottom of the screen.
+Here you should see the option “Delete cache and saved data.”
+Tap this option and select “OK.”
+This will delete all cached and saved data from the phone’s internal storage and log you out of Spotify.

-3. (Optional) Using a file manager (we recommend ES File Manager), navigate to the “Android -> data” path.
+Using a file manager, navigate to the “Android -> data” path.
 Find the “com.spotify.music” folder and delete it.

-4. Lastly, log in to the Spotify app on your phone and start saving your playlist offline.
-Using the file manager you will see that the offline music will now be saved in your external SD card (in the folder “Android -> data -> com.spotify.music -> files”).
+Lastly, log back into the Spotify application on your phone and resume downloading your favorite playlists and albums ready for offline use.
+Using the file manager, you should see that your offline music is now saved to your external SD card (in the folder “Android -> data -> com.spotify.music -> files”).

 Here we showed you how to manage your downloaded Spotify music and move it to an SD card.
 You can also learn how to save data with Spotify here.

 Our latest tutorials delivered straight to your inbox